Mac Keyboard Shortcuts You Should Know

 This command will require you to do a convoluted hand maneuver that may well take you just as long to form as finding the menu option until you get the hang of it.
 But once you do, this can really speed up your word-processing.

-If you would like a more comprehensive guide to OS X shortcuts, visit Apple’s reference guide.
-And if you would like an app that can give you a quick cheat sheet of keyboard shortcuts for OS X as well as other apps, try the free CheatSheet.
+If you would like a more comprehensive guide to OS X shortcuts, visit Apple’s reference guide, or read more from Intego on how to navigate the OS X Finder from the keyboard.
+And if you would like an app that can give you a quick cheat sheet of keyboard shortcuts for OS X as well as other apps, see how BetterTouchTool can help.